You are listening to the Sean Hannity Radio Show podcast.

 No, that was a mistake, Sean.

-Just because I endorse him and support him doesn't mean that I support and endorse everything he says and this is one of those things.
+Just because I endorse him and support him doesn't mean that I support and endorse everything he says, and this is one of those things.

-Why did uh Lindsey Graham say it's unAmerican?
+Why did Lindsey Graham say it's un-American?

 It's obviously not the first time, but it's not going to be the last time that he says something like this either.

-Um I don't know what their game is well Lindsey Graham actually is now a few years for president.
+Well, Lindsey Graham actually is now a few years for president.

 So if you love America, according to Lindsey Graham, you need to get over your hatred of Hillary because we'd be better off with her in the White House.

-Well that's how I interpret it.
+Well, that's how I interpret it.

-What do you t how do you take it?
+How do you take it?

-Yeah I I take it that way too you know but I I I think you can separate what Trump says to how he will act as president and what he will enact as president.
+But I think you can separate what Trump says to how he will act as president and what he will enact as president.

 That's what he's going to do.

-Let's talk a little bit I mean you're in the San Diego area.
+I mean, you're in the San Diego area.

 How bad is illegal immigration?